 - provide a greater variety of pro bono legal work;

-- provide valuable opportunities for training and experience to lawyers;
+- provide lawyers with valuable opportunities for training and experience;

 - track and record pro bono legal work and consequently evaluate internal benefits and client outcomes and costs.